killian-mannarelli/caxbookings/README.md

 ## General Info
 This project is a website project to allow students to book computers, it also allows teachers and other admin to monitor the rooms efficiency through various statistics

+    Important : as the server on which the database is running and we are connected to is 2 hours early some of the times durations have an hardcoded offset.S

 ## Technologies

 - database : mysql